-The Hearing Panel will conduct a live hearing according to the University's Hearing Procedures.
-The Hearing Panel will permit each party's advisor to ask the other party and any witnesses all relevant questions and follow-up questions, including those bearing on credibility.
-The Hearing Panel will determine the relevance of questions and explain in real time any decision not to permit a question.
+The Hearing Officer will convene and conduct a live hearing pursuant to the University's Hearing Procedures.
+The Hearing Officer will permit each party's support person/advisor to ask the other party and any witnesses all relevant questions and follow-up questions, including those bearing on credibility.
+The Hearing Officer will determine the relevance of questions and explain in real time any decision not to permit a question.